Progressive Binarization with Semi-Structured Pruning for LLMs: Introduction

 \section{Introduction}

-Transformer-based large language model (LLM)~\cite{vaswani2017attention} have achieved outstanding results across various natural language processing (NLP) tasks.
-However, their exceptional performance is largely attributed to the massive scale, often consisting of billions of parameters.
-For example, the OPT (open pre-trained Transformer) series~\cite{zhang2022opt} include models with up to 66 billion parameters in its largest configuration.
-Likewise, the LLaMA family \cite{touvron2023llama1} features even larger models, such as the LLaMA3-70B \cite{dubey2024llama3}.
-These models push the boundaries of NLP capabilities.
-However, their substantial memory demands create significant hurdles for deployment on mobile devices and other systems with limited resources.
+Transformer-based large language models (LLMs)~\citep{vaswani2017attention} have demonstrated remarkable performance across a wide range of natural language processing (NLP) tasks.
+This success is largely driven by their massive scale, often with billions of parameters.
+For instance, the OPT series~\citep{zhang2022opt} includes models with up to 66 billion parameters, while the LLaMA family~\citep{touvron2023llama1} features even larger models, such as LLaMA3-70B~\citep{dubey2024llama3}.
+Although these models have substantially advanced the state of the art (SOTA) in NLP, their growing computational and memory demands present increasingly significant challenges for real-world deployment.

-The compression of LLMs can be broadly classified into several approaches, including weight quantization~\cite{lin2024awq, frantar2022gptq}, low-rank factorization~\cite{zhang2023loraprune, yuan2023asvd}, network pruning~\cite{sun2023simple, frantar2023sparsegpt}, and knowledge distillation~\cite{zhong2024revisiting, gu2023knowledge}.
-Binarization, as an extreme form of quantization, can compress a model to 1 bit, significantly reducing its memory footprint.
-Currently, many binarization methods adopt Post-Training Quantization~\cite{huang2024billm,li2024arb,dong2024stbllm}, which simplifies computation by eliminating backpropagation, accelerating binarization and improving practicality.
-Specifically, BiLLM~\cite{huang2024billm} proposes a residual approximation strategy to improve 1-bit LLMs, while ARB-LLM~\cite{li2024arb} uses an alternating refined method to align the distribution between binarized and full-precision weights.
-STBLLM~\cite{dong2024stbllm} pushes the limits by compressing LLMs to less than 1-bit precision.
-However, binarized LLMs still exhibit redundancy, which can be further reduced for even greater compression.
+The compression of LLMs can be broadly categorized into several approaches, including weight quantization~\citep{lin2024awq, frantar2022gptq}, low-rank factorization~\citep{zhang2023loraprune, yuan2023asvd}, network pruning~\citep{sun2023simple, frantar2023sparsegpt}, and knowledge distillation~\citep{zhong2024revisiting, gu2023knowledge}.
+Among these, binarization represents an extreme form of quantization, reducing model weights to 1 bit and drastically lowering memory consumption.
+Recent efforts primarily focus on post-training quantization (PTQ)~\citep{huang2024billm, li2024arb, dong2024stbllm}, which eliminates the need for backpropagation, thereby accelerating the binarization process and improving deployment efficiency.
+For example, BiLLM~\citep{huang2024billm} introduces a residual approximation strategy to enhance the performance of 1-bit LLMs, while ARB-LLM~\citep{li2024arb} adopts an alternating refinement approach to better align binarized weights with their full-precision counterparts.
+STBLLM~\citep{dong2024stbllm} further advances this line of work by compressing LLMs to sub-1-bit precision.
+Despite the aforementioned advancements, binarized LLMs continue to exhibit redundancy, indicating opportunities for additional compression.